2019 Hyundai Elantra Trim Levels with Comparisons & Configurations.

 Aside from a larger 8.0-inch touch screen with navigation, the optional Limited Ultimate package gives you more advanced safety technologies.
 Smart cruise control, pedestrian detection, and Hyundai's all-new Safe Exit Assist feature are included.
 Unlike the environmentally friendly Elantra Eco, the Elantra Limited reverts back to the base 2.0-liter engine.

-Compare the 2019 Elantra Limited vs Sport Trim Levels.
+Compare the 2019 Elantra Limited vs Sport Trims.
 What is the difference?

 Drivers who find themselves bored with the other trims should check out the more exciting Elantra Sport.
 Its turbocharged four-cylinder engine develops a soothing 201 horsepower and 195 pound-feet of torque.
 Driving enenthuiisnts will certainly appreciate the Elantra Sport's quicker performer.
 While the standard six-speed manual transmission is easy to shift, some folks will want the available automatic transmission.